 Pre-Suasion Summary: 10 Best Lessons from Robert Cialdini

-- Maybe you want to convince an important person to work with you on a business project.
+- Maybe you want to convince an important person to work on your business project.

-- Maybe you want your partner to agree with you on how to raise your kids.
+- Maybe you want agreement with your partner on how to raise the kids.

-- Maybe you want more people to pay attention to your marketing so you can grow your business.
+- Maybe you want more people paying attention to your marketing so you can grow your business.

 After his standard presentation and just before declaring his ($75000) fee, he joked, “As you can tell, I’m not going to be able to charge you a million dollars for this.”

 When he made this joke, he noticed the company did not challenge his actual fee.
 So he began telling that joke on purpose after his other sales presentations and noticed the other companies now didn’t argue about the fee.
 That’s pretty weird, isn’t it?
 Cialdini’s colleague accidentally discovered that mentioning one million dollars—even as a joke—made companies stop complaining about his real price.
 Why?
 Because thinking about $1,000,000 first makes $75,000 then feel cheap by comparison.

 My colleague claims that this tactic of mentioning an admittedly unrealistic price tag for a job doesn’t always win the business—too many other factors are involved for that—but it almost always eliminates challenges to the charges.